 Transitioning from a crib to a big kid bed is a big milestone in any child’s life.
 It can be a time of real excitement and a sense of growing up, or it can be a scary and hard change for some kids.
 And as a parent, it may feel overwhelming trying to determine when is the right time to move your baby into a big kid bed.
-Here are some tips to make easier the task of transitioning from crib to bed.

 1. Make sure you’ve established a bedtime routine first.

 Having a routine helps tremendously when you’re trying to transition to a big kid bed because moving from crib to bed is, in and of itself, a bit of a traumatic change for some kids.
-Having a bedtime routine already established and sticking to it through the crib-to-bed transition will help to make the change a little easier for your child to handle.
+Having a bedtime routine already established and sticking to it through the crib-to-bed transition will help make the change a little easier for your child to handle.

 2. Make it an exciting event.